Stress is the result of how we respond to stressful situations or challenges.

 a member of a group, for instance, if your family is experiencing a

-difficult time, like a death in the family or financial
+difficult time, like a death in the family or financial difficulties

 -

-Being part of your community, for instance, if you are a member of
+Being part of your community, for instance, if you are a member of a

-a discriminated-against religious group
+discriminated-against religious group

-Why is Stress Management Important?ย
+Why is Stress Management Important?

-You may be happier, healthier, and more productive when you eliminate
+You may be happier, healthier, and more productive when you eliminate the

-that includes time for relationships, work, leisur etc..
+time for relationships, work, leisur etc..

-is essential for a number of reasons, including maintaining of one s
+Stress management is essential for a number of reasons, including

-physical and mental health:
+maintaining of one s physical and mental health:

 -